theislab/gut_lineage/README.md

 Note that the analysis was done with `scanpy v.
 1.3.1`.
 Some functions have changed in newer versions of scanpy.
 For other package versions please consult the notebook or the methods in the supplementary information of the manuscript.
 Numeric results can vary depending on package versions and e.g. affect clustering.

-If the materials in this repo are of use to you, please consider citing the above publication.
+If the materials in this repository are of use to you, please cite publication linked above.